Last updated on June 1st, 2018 at 01:26 am

-The City of St. Catharines will proudly be hosting the rowing events for the TORONTO 2015 Pan Am games next July.
-The rowing events will be held at the Royal Henley Rowing Course in Port Dalhousie.
+The City of St. Catharines hosted the rowing events for the TORONTO 2015 Pan Am games.
+The rowing events were held at the Royal Henley Rowing Course in Port Dalhousie.
 The photo on the left shows the spectator stand at the finish line.
 I often spot the athletes rowing along the course or jogging themselves during training season.

 So, after reviewing the rich history, culture and natural beauty of Port Dalhousie, it’s no wonder that I choose this area as one of Niagara’s great places to run.
 Do you have any favorite place?
 Leave a comment and let me know!

 Please note: I did some fact checking and I consulted the following sources: